 Around the world, geodesists define different horizontal datums that are appropriate (accurate) for different places.
 Datums are periodically updated as technology allows for increases in accuracy, but changes are infrequent since every time a change is made, there are serious implications (in cost and time) to update the position information for every place that the datum applies to.
 In the U.S., the two most frequently encountered horizontal datums are the North American Datum of 1927 (NAD 27) and the North American Datum of 1983 (NAD 83).
 The advent of the Global Positioning System (GPS) necessitated an update of NAD 27 to NAD 83 that included (a) adoption of a geocentric ellipsoid, GRS 80, in place of the Clarke 1866 ellipsoid; and (b) correction of many distortions that had accumulated in the older datum.
 Bearing in mind that the realization of a datum is a network of fixed control point locations that have been specified in relation to the same reference surface, the 1983 adjustment of the North American Datum caused the coordinate values of every control point managed by the National Geodetic Survey (NGS) to change.
 Obviously, the points themselves did not shift because of the datum transformation (although they did move a centimeter or more a year due to plate tectonics).
 Rather, the coordinate system grids based upon the datum shifted in relation to the new ellipsoid (just like the shift in plane coordinates illustrated above), and because local distortions were adjusted at the same time, the magnitude of grid shift varies from place to place.
 The illustration below compares the magnitude of the grid shifts associated with the NAD 83 adjustment at one location.

-Registered Penn State students should return now to the Chapter 2 folder in Canvas to take a self-assessment quiz about The Nearly Spherical Earth.
+Registered Penn State students should return now take the self-assessment quiz about The Nearly Spherical Earth.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.